 Derived from Hungarian alma

-meaning "apple", so it perhaps originally referred to a person who harvested or sold apples.
+meaning "apple", perhaps originally referring to a person who harvested or sold apples.

-Originally denoted someone living near the Bodrog, a river in the northeastern part of Hungary.
+Originally denoted someone living near the Bodrog, a river in northeastern of Hungary.

 Means "white" in Hungarian, originally referring to a person with white hair or complexion.

 meaning "head", originally a nickname applied to a stubborn person.

 Means "black" in Hungarian, originally a nickname for a person with dark hair or a dark complexion.

 meaning "curly, wavy", referring to a person with curly or wavy hair.

 Originally denoted a person from Gárdony, a town near Budapest in Hungary.